Multi-Energy-Systems-Optimization/mesido/docs/dtk_docs/conversion_assets/water_to_water_heat_pump.rst

        OPTIONAL:
-       allows the optimizer to determine if the asset is required (if not then it will be removed from the network), else if the asset is required then it will be sized appropriately"
+       allows the optimizer to determine if the asset is required

+       (if not then it will be removed from the network), else if

+       the asset is required then it will be sized appropriately"

+   * - Basic attributes
+     - Technical Lifetime
+     - Operational lifetime of the asset (min=1, max 50)
+     - Years
+     - Optional
+     - \-
+     - Once-off costs occur once per lifetime span
+   * - Basic attributes
+     - Power
+     - Size of the heat pump in terms electical power input.

+       Must be > 0.0
+     - Watts
+     - Required
+     - 5000000
+     - The electrical power capacity is used in conjuction with the COP

+       to determine the heat produced on the heat pump secondary side

+       If state=OPTIONAL: the Power is used as the upper limit for sizing the asset

+   * - Basic attributes
+     - COP
+     - Coefficient of performance of the heat pump
+     - \-
+     - Required
+     - 3.7
+     - See heat pump Power attribute
+   * - Ports
+     - Inport and OutPort (2 of each)
+     - Both the primary and secondary sides of heat pump have in-port

+       and out-port.

+       Required port naming convention is PrimIn, PrimOut, SecIn, SecOut.

+       The primary and secondary side should be connected to hydraulically

+       decoupled networks.

+       Each port must have a carrier assigned to it.

+       Required carrier temperatures are :math:`T_{PrimIn} > T_{PrimOut}`

+       & :math:`T_{SecOut} > T_{SecIn}`
+     - \-
+     - Required
+     - \-
+     - Heat is transferred from the primary side to the secondary side

+       (2 hydraulically decoupled networks).
+   * - Cost Information
+     - Investment Costs
+     - CAPEX: Once-off cost linked to the size (secondary heat produced) of the asset
+     - EUR/MW
+     - Required
+     - \-
+     - \-
+   * - Cost Information
+     - Installation Costs
+     - CAPEX: Once-off cost
+     - EUR
+     - Required
+     - \-
+     - \-
+   * - Cost Information
+     - Variable Operational Costs
+     - OPEX: cost linked to electrical power consumption over time of the asset
+     - EUR/MWh
+     - Required
+     - \-
+     - \-
+   * - Cost Information
+     - Fixed Maintenance Costs
+     - OPEX: Cost per year linked to the size (secondary heat produced)  of the asset
+     - EUR/MW or
+       EUR/MW/yr or
+       EUR/kW or
+       EUR/kW/yr
+     - Optional
+     - \-
+     - \-
+   * - Cost Information
+     - Fixed Operational Costs
+     - OPEX: Cost per year linked to the size  (secondary heat produced)  of the asset
+     - EUR/MW or
+       EUR/MW/yr or
+       EUR/kW or
+       EUR/kW/yr
+     - Optional
+     - \-
+     - \-